We will continue the fight to save much-needed libraries

 Press contacts: see http://www.bindmans.com/index.php?id=1075

 Posted on October 13, 2011, in Legal Update, Library update and tagged books, brent, brent libraries, campaign, community, education, jeremy hunt, libraries, library, London, preston, preston library, save preston library, savelibraries, ukuncut, Wembley.
 Bookmark the permalink.
-Comments Off.
+Comments Off on We will continue the fight to save much-needed libraries.